mananabbasi/Portfolio/README.md

 **Recommendations from Movies Reviews Dataset:**
 - Focus on anonymizing data for privacy, improving content through better storytelling, tailoring strategies by genre, and monitoring sentiment for real-time adjustments.
 Localize campaigns, address negative feedback, and build anticipation with teasers.
-- Use feedback for future improvements and personalize recommendations to enhance viewer engagement.
 ---

 ### **A. Classification Models on Azure ML Designer**  <a name="classification-models-using-azure-ml-designer"></a>